 meet the staff

-The day-to-day activities of the SAG are managed by a small salaried team on behalf of the Board.
-Current SAG staff are:
+Activity of the SAG is managed by a small team on behalf of the Board.

 I began researching my family history in 1997 while I was completing my BA in Education and my Graduate Diploma Applied Science Library and Information Management.
 When the position of Librarian at SAG came up in 2004 I jumped at the chance to combine my two great interests.
 The last fifteen years have been interesting, challenging and changing - always changing.
 We changed location, we changed Library Management Systems, Cataloguing Standards changed, the way we do our research and the way we access the records has changed and continues to do so.
 There's always a new challenge.